 Private Insurance Coverage

 Many of our patients are covered by private insurance.
 If you have private insurance, this page is for you.
 (Private insurance is different from Medicaid.
-If you have Medicaid, please follow the Medicaid link from the menu under cost.)
+If you have Medicaid, please check out the page for Medicaid by clicking here.)

 It is always our goal to help you get the best possible coverage for your midwifery care and to keep your actual out-of-pocket expenses to a minimum.

 Out-of-pocket expenses with the Corpus Christi Birth Center are almost always much less than the out-of-pocket expenses for a planned hospital delivery with an OB.
 There are a few exceptions, but most people discover that they will save a lot of money by choosing midwifery care and a birthing center over a hospital delivery with an OB.
 This includes those who are considered “out-of-network” with us.
 Before we can explain why this is the case, we need to first explain more fully how insurance works.